FlauschBert/scored/README.md

 Error timeout exceeded: `STAT10|003`.

 #### Changing the username
 This is not allowed.
-The user with high scores has to stay the same all the time (in an optimum way).
-Authenticated user and username are exactly the same and are shown in the list of high scores as is.
+The user with high score has to stay the same all the time (in an optimum way).
+Authenticated user and username are exactly the same and are shown in the list of high score as is.
 The encoding of the username has to be UTF-8.

 #### Token lifetime
 Each token generated for username and hashed password combination has a fixed lifetime of 10 minutes.
 After this time a new token needs to be retrieved from the server with the `AUTH10` command.